 It is that time of the year again!
 We’re packing up our minivans, parents are kissing their children farewell, command hooks are flying off the shelves, students are moving into communal housing, and college classes are about to begin—it’s back to school time!
-So, just in time for school, we decided to make a safer sex guide for college students!
+So, just in time for school, here is a college student’s guide to safe sex.

 For most students in America, going to college is a time to further one’s education and a time to explore and discover new things.
 Shockingly, sex is one of those things!

 The 2019 National College Health Assessment found that 64 percent of students had sex in the past 12 months.
 Why is this?
 It’s many students’ first time living away from parents or guardians with a higher concentration of their peers; Which also means there are more people to talk to, date, and have safer sex with.
 College becomes an open space for sexual exploration.